Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

 command.

-If the event forwarder does not provide the flexibility or output options you require, then continue to our Message Bus API reference.
+If the event forwarder does not provide the flexibility or output options you require, then continue to our Message Bus API reference and the Quick Start Guide.